 62 Rue Notre Dame de Lorette; +33-6-52-90-36-42

-Pigalle once again proves that what was once a less than ideal part of town has become a boon for the Parisian cocktail scene.
-If you didn't get enough of New Orleans in the U.S., swing by this theme bar in Paris to get your fix.
-Very closely mirroring, if not exaggerating, the drinks of the American South (like finely made Sazeracs), the bar provides relief from the serious tone that Paris can take.
-Around here, you'll get quirky decor (voodoo hoodoo, skulls on sticks), Southern-stye snacks, and punches and other thematically apropos beverages.
+Pigalle once again proves that what was once a less-than-ideal part of town has become a boon for the Parisian cocktail scene.
+If you didn't get enough of New Orleans in the U.S., swing by this themed bar in Paris to get your fix.
+Very closely mirroring, if not exaggerating, what is found in the American South (such as finely made Sazerac), the destination is a relief from the seriousness for which Paris is sometimes known.
+Check out the quirky decor (voodoo hoodoo, skulls on sticks), snack on Southern-stye plates, and sip on punches and other thematically apropos beverages.

 51 Rue du Faubourg Saint-Denis; +33-6-66-63-57-60

-I love this bar for an authentic French experience: It only stocks French spirits.
-The team does an amazing job of putting inventive spins on traditional cocktails, like rose julep (whiskey, vanilla rose syrup, house absinthe), adding a bit of national flair to the menu.
+I love this bar for an "authentic" French experience because it stocks only French spirits.
+The team does an amazing job of putting inventive spins on traditional cocktails, like the rose julep (whiskey, vanilla rose syrup, house absinthe), which adds a bit of national flair to the menu.

 28 Avenue de Longueil; +33-1-39-62-00-50

 A must-see destination if you're looking to craft your own cocktails.
-It's stocked with a impressive list of ingredients (250+ honeys and jams, 200+ spices, 120+ teas) that sets it apart from other shops.
+It's stocked with a impressive list of spices and ingredients (250+ kinds of honeys and jams, 200+ types of spices, 120+ varieties of teas) that set it apart from other shops of the sort.
 Open since 1880, it is a window into the city's past.

 37 Rue Saint-Sauveur; +33-1-45-08-88-09

 No cocktail bar list would be complete without this spot, responsible for the elevation of the cocktail scene in Paris.
-It's expensive, and the decor is indulgent and upscale, making it a great date spot if that's your jam.
-While here, be sure to engage with the bartending team to, well, experiment.
+It's expensive and the decor is indulgent and upscale — which makes it a great date spot if that's your jam.
+While here, engage with the bartending team to, well, experiment.
 The best part about this place is how inventive they are with their drinks.
 Take advantage of it.